mingukkang/elatentlpips/README.md

 ## License
 E-LatentLPIPS is an open-source library under the [CC-BY-NC license](https://github.com/mingukkang/elatentlpips/blob/main/LICENSE).

-## Acknowledgements
-We would like to thank Tianwei Yin, Seungwook Kim, Sungyeon Kim for their valuable feedback and comments.
-Part of this work was done while Minguk Kang was an intern at Adobe Research.
-Minguk Kang and Suha Kwak were supported by the NRF grant and IITP grant funded by Ministry of Science and ICT, Korea (NRF-2021R1A2C3012728, AI Graduate School (POSTECH): IITP-2019-0-01906).
-Jaesik Park was supported by the IITP grant funded by the government of South Korea (MSIT) (AI Graduate School (SNU): 2021-0-01343 and AI Innovation Hub: 2021-0-02068).
-Jun-Yan Zhu was supported by the Packard Fellowship.

 ## Citation
 If you find E-LatentLPIPS useful in your research, please cite our work:
 ```bib